 This type of service is usually covered for individuals with extended health care benefits; however, we recommend that you follow-up with your insurance company to confirm this.

 For more information, read our group descriptions below and download the accompanying fact sheets.
-You can also contact us if you want more information or if you would like to book an appointment:
+You can also contact us if you want more information:

 Phone: 613-820-9931, ext.
 0

 CBT GROUP FOR ANXIETY AND DEPRESSION

 The CBT group for anxiety and depression consists of five different modules, with each focusing on a different CBT skill, including understanding and identifying your thoughts and emotions, making healthy behavioural changes, challenging your unhelpful thoughts, developing your problem-solving skills, and reducing fear and anxiety through exposure exercises.
 This program is offered on Tuesdays and Thursdays from 5:00pm to 8:00pm, with people entering the group every three weeks.

 CORE BELIEFS GROUP